Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

 Given a dataset of either observational or randomized nature $\mathcal{D}_i = \{ \bm{X}_i, Z_i, Y_i \} $, with $i \in \{ 1, ..., N \}$, where $\bm{X}_i \in \mathcal{X}$ denotes a $d$-dimensional set of observed covariates for the individual $i$ which are potential source of confounding to be controlled for, the aim is to estimate Conditional Average Treatment Effect (CATE), defined as

 The two quantities $\mu_Z (\bm{x}_i) = \mathbb{E} \big[ Y^{(Z_i)} \mid \bm{X}_i = \bm{x}_i \big]$ in (\ref{CATE}) are the conditional average potential outcomes.
 The intuition behind the estimation of $\tau(\bm{x}_i)$ is the following.
 In case both potential outcomes were observed, then $Y_i^{(1)} - Y_i^{(0)}$ (ITE) would be modelled as the response variable in a regression framework where $\bm{X}_i$ are the $d$ regressors, and where the aim is to estimate the conditional mean of the outcome, namely $\tau(\bm{x}_i) = \mathbb{E} [ Y_i^{(1)} - Y_i^{(0)} \mid \bm{X}_i = \bm{x}_i ]$.
-Figure \ref{example} provides a graphical representation of a simple single-covariate example, where coloured dots show observed values $Y_i = Y^{(Z_i)}$ of the response, and grey their corresponding (unobservable) counterfactuals $Y_i^{(1-Z_i)}$.
+The set of regressors $\bm{X}_i$ here does not necessarily include all the available covariates, but only moderators of treatment effects responsible for heterogeneity in the response.
+We will discuss in later sections how detecting moderators is a particularly insightful part of the analysis of heterogeneous treatment effects.
+Figure \ref{example} provides a graphical representation of a simple single-covariate example, where coloured dots show observed values $Y_i = Y^{(Z_i)}$ of the response, while grey dots their corresponding (unobservable) counterfactuals $Y_i^{(1-Z_i)}$.
 Notice that the example is purely illustrative and serves as visual aid to introduce the reader to the key concepts in the Rubin-Neyman framework.

-An additional quantity of interest under the Neyman-Rubin framework is the \emph{propensity score}, which is defined, for each unit of analysis $i$, as the probability of being selected into treatment, given a set of observed covariates that we denote by $\tilde{\bm{X}}_i = \tilde{\bm{x}}_i$, to stress the fact that it might be different from the set of covariates used for the estimation of $\tau(\bm{x}_i)$; more formally:
+An additional quantity of interest under the Neyman-Rubin framework is the \emph{propensity score}, which is defined, for each unit of analysis $i$, as the probability of being selected into treatment, given a set of observed covariates.
+As also mentioned earlier with regards to ITE moderators, the set of covariates determining the propensity score is not necessarily the same as that determining $Y_i$, or the same as the moderators' set.
+Nevertheless, the narrowest set of covariates needed to achieve unbiased treatment effect estimates is represented by the confounders, which have to be included in both propensity and outcome models.
+The propensity score is formally defined as: